WalterZWang/Building-Sampling-Rate/README.md

 This is the official repository to determine the suitable sampling rate for building data based on Fourier Analysis and Nyquist-Shannon Sampling Theorem.
 The details of this work can be found in the following paper:

 > *Wang, Z., 2022.
 How frequent should we measure the indoor thermal enviorment: an investigation based on Fourier Analysis and Nyquist-Shannon Sampling Theorem.
-Submitted to Applied Energy*
+Submitted to Building and Environment*

 <!--- [[paper]](https://doi.org/10.1016/j.adapen.2021.100061) --->